 In August you will again receive an email with your credit overview, now updated with the results of the July exams.
 And if your study progress is on track, no action is required.
 But:

 - if you find your July overview lacking obtained credits, please contact the OSA of your faculty.

-- this is your last chance to explain your [apparent] lack of progress by having the MoMi Form filled in, signed and handed in at the CIO desk, latest by 28 August 2017.
+- this is your last chance to explain your [apparent] lack of progress by having the MoMi Form filled in, signed and send the MoMi form (with relevant enclosures) to email@example.com, at latest by 28 August this year.

 In the first week of September all MoMi-students who still have not obtained sufficient credits should check whether their results of re-exams have been registered correctly in OSIRIS.
 All students who still do not meet MoMi requirements, and have not provided a signed MoMi study progress form to CIO in time, now run the risk of losing their residence permit.

 The MoMi Committee, that meets in September, will discuss all these MoMi-students and finally report (lack of) study progress to the IND.
 The students themselves will also be informed by the MoMi Committee.
 As a result, the IND will then either let your residence permit expire automatically, or may inform you that your permit will be revoked.